 Frequently Asked Questions

 Duke University leaders have been monitoring and adapting guidance related to COVID-19.
 We are very fortunate to have some of the best healthcare professionals in the world guiding our decisions on the university level.
 Duke took immediate steps to ensure we are doing everything possible to minimize the health and safety risks to students, faculty, staff and the wider community in response to COVID-19.
-Fuqua is open for business but in different ways than we were operating a few months ago.
-Our classes have moved to an online format to protect the safety of our students, faculty and staff.
-Our Career Management Center continues to work virtually with students providing office hours, coaching and supporting their efforts to schedule interviews with employers.
+Fuqua is open for business but in different ways than we were operating earlier this year.
+Our goal is to enable as many of our students who are able and who choose to participate in an on-campus experience this fall to do so.
+Fuqua’s faculty and staff are working to create dynamic and flexible educational options to ensure we can meet all needs: in-person instruction conducted in classrooms on campus, fully-online courses that take advantage of the best pedagogy and technology available for remote education, and hybrid courses that involve some combination of in-person and online instruction.
+Our Career Management Center continues to work virtually with students providing office hours, coaching, and supporting their efforts to schedule interviews with employers.

 Community means everything to us at Fuqua.
 During this time though, your safety and the safety of our community is our top priority.
-With guidance from the University, we have suspended all on-campus activities at Duke's Fuqua School of Business, and have put in place work-related travel restrictions for off-campus events, until further notice.
+With guidance from the University, we have suspended all in-person on- and off-campus events for prospective students until further notice.
 We are continuing to monitor the situation and the University has established an official website with the latest news and information on Duke policies and actions, which will continue to guide our decisions.

 Despite the disruptions caused by COVD-19, we encourage you to stay connected with our community and us in the following ways: